Quaerens

 • Airline claim, replies and final decision

 Important: This guidance is for document organisation and complaint preparation.
-It is not legal advice and does not guarantee compensation.
+Compensation depends on the documents, timing, evidence and organisation involved.

 Common questions